stjudecloud/rfcs/text/0002-quality-check-workflow.md

 # Introduction

 This RFC documents an automated workflow for assessing the integrity and quality of St. Jude Cloud genomics data.
-The goal of this RFC is two-fold:
+The goal of this RFC is two-fold.

-1. Establish state of the art method for comprehensively evaluating genomics data quality at scale — both at time of receipt and after processing.
+1. Establish state of the art method for comprehensively evaluating genomics data quality at scale: both at time of receipt and after processing.
 2. Publish a collection of metrics that end-users of St. Jude Cloud can leverage to assess the quality of the data available.
 This context should save users time computing the information themselves while also informing appropriate use of the data.

 You can find the relevant discussion on the [associated pull request](https://github.com/stjudecloud/rfcs/pull/3).